 Dumbbell Single-Leg Glute Bridge

-The movement primarily targets the glutes of the working leg, with the hamstrings assisting during hip extension.
-Because only one leg is supporting the load, the exercise also challenges balance and control through the hips, encouraging steady tension and smooth movement throughout each repetition.
+The glutes of the working leg are the primary mover, with the hamstrings assisting during hip extension.
+Because only one leg supports the load, the exercise also challenges lateral hip stability, encouraging steady tension and smooth control through each rep. Bridge and hip thrust patterns rank among the top exercises for gluteus maximus activation in systematic comparisons (Neto et al., 2020).

-This variation fits well in strength and hypertrophy programs, especially for addressing side-to-side differences or adding focused glute work without heavy spinal loading.
-It works effectively as an accessory after squats or deadlifts, or as a main lift in lower-body sessions where controlled, unilateral loading is the goal.
+This variation fits well in strength and hypertrophy programs, especially for correcting side-to-side imbalances or adding focused glute work without heavy spinal loading.
+Resistance training that directly targets the glutes produces measurable hypertrophy across multiple regions of the muscle (Krause Neto et al., 2025).
+Program it as an accessory after squats or deadlifts, or as a main lift in lower-body sessions where controlled, unilateral loading is the priority.

 - Lie flat on your back with knees bent at a 90-degree angle and feet flat on the floor about hip-width apart.